 There are two categories of theft under Florida law; petty theft and grand theft.
 Whether the prosecutor charges you with petty theft or grand theft will depend on the value of the property obtained.
 After an arrest for theft crimes in Florida, you can use various legal defenses to fight the charges.
 Common legal defenses are a good faith belief of ownership of the property and consent.

 Florida law defines fraud as the purposeful or intentional falsification of information, false representation of facts, and perversion of the truth.
 You could be guilty of fraud if you conceal information that should not be concealed or when you lie on purpose.
-Undertaking dishonest acts to benefit yourself or dupe another person is a fraud.

 The common types of fraud arrests in Florida include:

-There are five elements of fraudulent schemes that a prosecutor must prove to accuse you of fraud.
 A prosecutor must prove beyond a reasonable doubt that:

 Depending on your case, burglary can be classified as a first degree, second degree, or third-degree felony.
 The consequences of burglary are imprisonment, probation, or fine.